nvidia-holoscan/holohub/tutorials/hsdk-ngc-container/README.md

-# Holoscan SDK VS Code DevContainer Template
+# Holoscan SDK Visual Studio Code Dev Container Template

-This directory contains the necessary files and configurations to start developing Holoscan applications in the [Holoscan NGC Container](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/clara-holoscan/containers/holoscan) using a [Dev Container](https://code.visualstudio.com/docs/devcontainers/containers) for [VS Code](https://code.visualstudio.com/).
+## Overview

+A [Dev Container](https://containers.dev/) (short for Development Container) is a lightweight, isolated environment for developing software.
+It's a self-contained directory that contains all the dependencies and tools needed to develop a software project without polluting the host machine or interfering with other projects.

+This directory contains a pre-configured Dev Container designed for [Holoscan SDK](https://developer.nvidia.com/holoscan-sdk) using the [Holoscan NGC Container](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/clara-holoscan/containers/holoscan) with [Visual Studio Code](https://code.visualstudio.com/).
+This Dev Container comes with the complete Holoscan SDK and source code, sample applications, and all the tools needed to build your next application using Holoscan SDK.

+Follow this step-by-step guide to get started!

 ## Prerequisites